Why buy-to-let is so attractive in Germany

 Banks give you great terms: Interest rates and repayment terms are very similar to German self-use home buyers – these favorable conditions are not available to people that do not live or pay tax in Germany.

 In an international context, these generous conditions are unheard of.
 Typically, mortgages need to be repaid in 20 years and the interest rates are several percentage points higher for investors.
-Nearly everywhere, the capital gains are taxable, and rarely can build-up costs be depreciated.
+Nearly everywhere, capital gains are taxable, and rarely can build-up costs be depreciated.

 This is of course a simplified calculation – our customers can get a detailed spreadsheet to calculate their returns and check the cash flows under different scenarios.
 The simple calculation above ignores: